rckymntn/alpine/README.md

 2. ...
 99. Once you're satisified with your changes and have registered any new or modified commands, run `npm start` or `node src/main.js`.

+### Testing

+Tests are made using Jest and are stored in the `tests` directory.
+Some things, like slash commands, are difficult to test, so they mostly rely on manual testing.
+Use `npm test` to run the existing tests or any you may add.

 ### Motivation

 `discord.py` was discontinued the 28th of August 2021, which is what my original Discord bot was written in.
 (3/5/2022 update: [discord.py development has resumed](https://gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6), but I'll continue working with `discord.js`.)
 Meanwhile, as of writing, `discord.js` is actively maintained and presumably won't be discontinued.
 Additionally, I had some friends asking about having a feature complete bot to call their own, so I decided to take the parts I liked from my old Python bot and make it more distributable.